-- develop knowledge in theory, techniques, and welding skills necessary to support maintenance and repair operations in a manufacturing environment. - obtain the foundation education, training and direction to work in entry-level positions in the welding field. - complete AWS Sense Level I Certification or NCCER Level 2 Certification in shielded metal arc welding.
+- develop knowledge in theory, techniques, and welding skills necessary to support maintenance and repair operations in a manufacturing environment. - obtain the foundation education, training and direction to work in entry-level positions in the welding field. - complete AWS Sense Level I Certification in shielded metal arc welding. - Obtain Welding certification in AWS D1.1 Structural in 2F, or 3F & 4F or 1G, 2G, or 3G & 4G Positions